 Tracking with the Pulse SDKs

 When an ad is displayed, and a user sees or interacts with an ad in some way, all of this information has to be reported to someone.
-These statistics are the foundation for understanding the users behaviour and more importantly, is the basis for the whole economic model of ads.
+These statistics are the foundation for understanding the users behavior and more importantly, is the basis for the whole economic model of ads.

 This means that it is extremely important to make sure that each integration sends the correct tracking information at the correct time.
 Since the same information can be tracked by several parties in different ways it is vital to agree upon standardised definitions of when each individual event should be triggered to minimise discrepancies in numbers across companies.
 IAB has defined an industry standard for video ad serving called VAST.
 Pulse strongly adheres to the definitions set in the VAST 2 and 3 standard, but also tracks additional events not included in the industry standard.
 You can find the VAST specification here.